jamie/sicp/readme.md

 # SICP Exercises

-Broken down by chapter, plain text responses in .txt files, scheme source in .ss files (tested with [PLT Scheme][]), clojure source in .clj files (tested with [Clojure][] v20081217).
+Root directories are the section in the text, filenames are exercise number.
+Plain text responses in .txt files, scheme source in .ss files (tested with [PLT Scheme][]), clojure source in .clj files (tested with [Clojure][] v20081217).

+Also included are exerciese from the Instructor's Manual, prefixed with an 'M'.

 [PLT Scheme]: http://www.plt-scheme.org/
 [Clojure]: http://clojure.org/